y-board/light-the-y/_modules/conditionals.md

 <summary markdown="span">More Details
 </summary>

 Woah!
 That looks a little scary!
 We have `if` statements inside of infinite loops, and more `while` loops inside of them.
 However, this code does exactly the same thing as our first example with a `while` loop above.
-If Switch2 on our board is ON, LED1 will turn on.
-And if Switch2 is OFF, LED2 will turn off.
+If switch 2 on our board is ON, LED 1 will turn on.
+And if switch 2 is OFF, LED 2 will turn off.

 There are a few important things to notice in this example:

-* The second conditional checks if Switch2 is NOT on using `Yboard.get_switch(2) == false`
+* The second conditional checks if switch 2 is NOT on using `Yboard.get_switch(2) == false`
 * There is almost always more than one way to write code that works.
 Be creative, and try to find a solution that is simple, clear, and fast.
 </details>